grumpy-systems/website/content/about.md

 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Some code samples may have different licenses attached to them.
 If no other license is specified, the above license applies.
+If you're interested in commercial distribution of my non-source code material, reach out.